 People with seasonal eye allergies will experience symptoms at certain times of the year, usually from the beginning of spring through summer and sometimes through fall.

 Those with perennial eye allergies are susceptible at any time of the year.
 You may find that the symptoms get worse at certain times of the day than at others.

 If the eyelids are red, cracked, or dry, this may indicate contact conjunctivitis.
 Contact conjunctivitis and giant papillary conjunctivitis are not seasonal, and symptoms can appear at any time of the year.

 Causes of allergy in the eyes

-The following allergens commonly cause allergy in the eyes:
+The following allergens commonly cause allergies in the eyes:

 - Pollen, as in hay fever.